Welcome to Boarding

 In our 'Boarding Buddy' program, current boarding students partner with newly-arrived girls to help them make friends and settle into life in the Boarding House.

-Boarders have access to a world of resources and facilities at PLC!
+Boarders have access to a world of resources at PLC

 The Games Room features table tennis, soccer and pool tables, exercise bikes and treadmills.
 There are various common rooms with projectors for movie nights, tvs and plenty of space to relax within.
 There are pianos for student's use and private music rooms for girls who play other instruments.
 There are also a wide range of porting and games equipment, including tennis racquets and balls, badminton racquets and shuttles, table tennis paddles and balls, jigsaw puzzles and other games are available for the girl's use.